 Ques.65.
 What are the major roles in Scrum?

 Ans.
 The following are major roles in scrum:

-- Product Owner – Product owner is responsible for representing requirements to the team.
+- Product Owner – The product owner is responsible for representing requirements to the team.
 S/he should have a clear vision of what the product should be, and this vision should be communicated with the team effectively by the product owner.

 The product owner is also responsible for managing a product backlog.
-S/he is responsible for listing the product backlog items, ordering of the items, ensuring transparency of product backlog, ensuring product backlog items are understood by the development team and optimizing the work done by the development team.
+S/he is responsible for listing the product backlog items, ordering the items, ensuring transparency of product backlog, ensuring product backlog items are understood by the development team, and optimizing the work done by the development team.

-- Development Team – Development team mainly consists of developers who perform the development of the product by coding, testers who test the developed product and business analysts.
+- Development Team – Development team mainly consists of developers who perform the development of the product by coding, testers who test the developed product, and business analysts.
 The development team is responsible for delivering quality software in the form of a usable increment at the end of the sprint.
-The development team should be self-organizing and cross functional.
-It is important to note that scrum recognizes no titles for the development team other than developer no matter what tasks are performed by the person.
+The development team should be self-organizing and cross-functional.
+It is important to note that scrum recognizes no titles for the development team other than the developer no matter what tasks are performed by the person.

-- Scrum Master – Scrum master is the leader of the development team, s/he is responsible for making sure the development team is executing sprint tasks properly.
-Scrum master is the one who is responsible for managing the sprint.
+- Scrum Master – Scrum master is the leader of the development team.
+S/he is responsible for making sure the development team is executing sprint tasks properly.
+The scrum master is the one who is responsible for managing the sprint.